multiversx/mx-sdk-py-cli/CLI.md

 Start a localnet

 optional arguments:
-  -h, --help               show this help message and exit --configfile CONFIGFILE  An optional configuration file describing the localnet
+  -h, --help                               show this help message and exit --configfile CONFIGFILE                  An optional configuration file describing the localnet --stop-after-seconds STOP_AFTER_SECONDS  Stop the localnet after a given number of seconds (default: 31536000)

 ```
 ### Localnet.Clean